cristinapetcu29/PCON-Hand_movement/README.md

 Note: All joint landmarks (e.g., index_finger_tip, pinky_finger_dip) are unpacked and can be routed individually for customized control.
 History

+    02.04 - Trial with some Internet versions

+    05.04 - Schematic design of the project

+    12.04 - First functional version

+    22.04 -Second functional version

     13.05 – Initial version with basic hand tracking data routing

+    17.05 - Second version, with improvements

     03.06 – Implemented pitch shifting and gain control based on landmark positions